garcia-sonia/CI-PP3-Battleships/README.md

 ### The title

-- I developped a simple ASCII drawing for the title which basically consists of the "Thirty Shots" title itself in big letters.
+- I developed a simple ASCII drawing for the title which basically consists of the "Thirty Shots" title itself in big letters.
 - I added the word "battleships" to the right of the ASCII art in normal console letters.
 - I added a touch of blue colour by using ANSI codes.